 A Picture’s Worth a Thousand Ads

-The CEO of travel management company Cadence, Wendy Burk, revealed in a recent Forbes article exactly how Instagram has influenced travel since its debut, especially among millennial travelers.
+Wendy Burk, CEO of travel management company Cadence, revealed in a recent Forbes article exactly how Instagram has influenced travel since its debut, especially among millennial travelers.
 “Instagram has made wanderlust contagious,” she said.
 “There are currently 300 million posts tagged with the word ‘travel.’
 That sheer mass can turn an unveiled destination into a tourist hotspot.”

 The potential power of Instagram is not lost on industry professionals.
 “Hotels are likely observing [traveler] activities hoping to wow them in exchange for their loyalty,” Burk states.
 “And travel advisors are checking in to to find peace of mind that their client is having a share-worthy experience.”
 Both activities are consistently attracting new customers and leading to additional conversions (and revenue).